History of Nuspark

 Introduced one of the only stand-alone tin tie applicators available on the market, the NTT-35.
 Joined as official Fanuc integrator.

-Integrated 21 robots to key automotive customer.
+Integrated 21 industrial automation robots to key automotive customers.
+Robotic cells completed tasks such as automatic welding, assisted assembly, and quality control automation.
 Moved to a new state of the art manufacturing facility with a total available 30,000 sqft.